raygun101/MarkupKit/README.md

         <UILabel text="Three" font="Helvetica 48"/>
     </LMRowView>

-Because the `alignment` property is set to "baseline", the baselines of all three labels will line up when the view is shown.
+Because the default alignment is "baseline", the baselines of all three labels will line up when the view is shown.

 ### LMColumnView
 The `LMColumnView` class arranges its subviews in a vertical line.
+The default `alignment` value for column views is `LMBoxViewAlignmentFill`.

 For example, the following markup creates a column view containing three labels:

     <LMColumnView>
         <UILabel text="One"/>